 Step 9: Obtain State Licensure (Timelines Vary)

-All doctors must have a license to practice medicine in the state where they see patients.
-However, licensing is done on a state-by-state basis, so requirements can vary.
+All doctors must be licensed to practice medicine in the state where they see patients.
+However, licensing is done state-by-state, so requirements can vary.
 See the certifications and licensure section below for more details.

 Step 10: Become Board Certified (Timelines Vary)